 EDUCATION CHALLENGE THREE: TERRORISM

 International terrorism has become a global problem.
-Few societies feel entirely sheltered from the risk of an attack whilst a climate of fear, mistrust and xenophobia grows in response to these attacks.
+Few societies feel entirely sheltered from the risk of an attack.
+A climate of fear, mistrust and xenophobia grows in response to these attacks.
 How can schools work with young people to face the problem of terrorism and, hopefully, reduce it?

 An educational approach to terrorism must incorporate not only awareness of what terrorism is and why it exists, but the more subtle underpinning areas of identity and faith that are ultimately determining factors in the conversion of moderate people into terrorists.
 I argue that the spiritual vacuum created by a secular Western approach to life if left unattended can be colonised quite easily by fundamentalists.